 Overall I would say its pretty good, although sometimes the amount of stuff on the screen feels too much and I end up resizing the windows for more space.

 I did benefit from the purchase.
 I don’t have to think about what I have to do next since they have 155 questions that cover a wide variety of topics.

 This might not be specific to AlgoExpert but I learned to focus on the bigger picture by using helper functions and work the details later.
-This takes a lot of mental load off of me because as obvious as it may seem I used to not build helper thinking that it is too small to warrant a helper function.
+This took a lot of mental load off of me while solving algo questions, because as obvious as it may seem I used to not build helper functions thinking that the functionality is too small to warrant a separate function.
 For example, if I am doing a question that is solved using a trie, I now use a function

-createTrie(some, parameters) and keep working on the question assuming the function exists and works and create it later.
+createTrie(some, parameters) and keep working on rest of the question assuming the function exists and works and create it later.

 Overall I enjoyed using AlgoExpert.

 It really depends on what you are looking for.
 If you are someone who is comfortable solving LC hards this is not for you.
 If you want to build a habit of solving questions and need a huge quantity of questions available this is not for you, you are probably looking for Leetcode or TopCoder.